Do Idaho Courts Support Grandparents’ Rights?

 When Can You Petition?

-• After a parent’s death: If a child loses a parent, the court may acknowledge the significance of maintaining connections with the extended family.
+• After a parent’s death: If a child loses a parent, the court may acknowledge the significance of maintaining connections with extended family.

 What the Court Looks For